SSWConsulting/SSW.Rules.Content/rules/use-system-prompt/rule.md

 ---
 seoDescription: Customize AI applications using GPT API with system prompts that fit your application or company, ensuring consistent responses and tailored interactions.
 type: rule
-title: GPT - Do you use the system prompt?
+title: Do you use GPT API with system prompt?
 uri: use-system-prompt
 authors:
   - title: Jack Reimers